Thrifty Little Mom

 • Stocking Up Before- We decided to stop about an hour outside of OshKosh at a Walmart just to stock up on our essentials without having to stock up in OshKosh.

 • Breakfast- We boiled water on the cook stove and brought along Starbucks Via instant coffee packets.
-We also cooked eggs on the stove top.
+We also cooked eggs on the stovetop.

 • Lunches- I packed peanut butter and jelly sandwiches with bags of chips and we brought along our water bottles.